 All 12-volt current comes through the battery system in the front of your trailer.
 The battery or batteries are accessible from the exterior on the front of your trailer.
-Power from the battery first goes to a master or "kill" switch inside the trailer at the left end of the shelf under the front window.
-If your trailer has a cabinet across the front, the master switch is in the cabinet.
+Power from the battery first goes to a master or "kill" switch inside the trailer.
+The kill switch, 12-volt distribution panel, and converter are located under the front sofa.
+Open the lounge door under the sofa seat and look on the roadside of the storage area.
+The kill switch and distribution panel are mounted on a hinged panel that lowers to access the converter.
+On trailers without a front sofa the 12-volt distribution panel and the kill switch is located under the computer table.
 The master switch should be left in the ON position except when storing, or a mechanic may use the switch when servicing the trailer.